 ALAA-Arvey Foundation Book Award*

-Competition for the 2026 ALAA-Arvey Foundation Book Award (now closed):
+Call for Nominations for the 2027 ALAA-Arvey Foundation Book Award

 The Association for Latin American Art is pleased to sponsor the Annual ALAA-Arvey Foundation Book Award for an especially distinguished scholarly book published on the art of Latin America from antiquity to the present.
 The award is generously funded by the Arvey Foundation and consists of a citation and a $1,000 honorarium.
-We will present the award at the annual meeting of the College Art Association.
+We will present the award at the annual meeting of the College Art Association in New York, February 3-6, 2027.
 The name of the recipient will appear in the newsletters of both ALAA and CAA.

 The books will be evaluated by a three-person committee of accomplished art historians, each with wide expertise in the field of Latin American art history.

-Please contact committee chair Andrew James Hamilton at ahamil5@artic.edu by May 31, 2025, to verify whether a prospective entry is eligible for the competition according to the above criteria.
+Please contact committee chair Adele Nelson, adele.nelson@austin.utexas.edu, by June 5, 2026, to verify whether a prospective entry is eligible for the competition according to the above criteria.
 If the book is eligible, mailing addresses for the three committee members will be provided.

 Book Award Committee